-Over the past 25 years we’ve built up an unrivalled reputation as communications experts within the road safety sector.
+Over the past 30 years, Stennik has built up an unrivalled reputation as communications experts within the road safety sector.

 We developed the ‘Morning After’ drink drive campaign in 2008, following our own research which highlighted an alarming lack of awareness among drivers of how long it takes for alcohol to pass through the body.

-The campaign is still going strong today, and annually the Morning After website receives in excess of 350,000 visits from people seeking advice and information about the dangers of driving while over the limit the morning after drinking alcohol.
+The campaign is still alive today, and in 2019 the Morning After website had 560,000 visits from people seeking advice and information about the dangers of driving while over the limit the morning after drinking alcohol.

-Earlier this year (2015) we developed the Morning After app to help drivers calculate roughly when they are likely to be alcohol-free after drinking.
-The app is available FOC from the Google Play and Apple App stores, and to date (Sept 2015) more than 3,000 people have done so.
+In 2015 we developed the Morning After app to help drivers calculate roughly when they are likely to be alcohol-free after drinking.
+The app is available FOC from the Apple App store.